HIV treatment and care for people not eligible for Medicare

 All Hospital and Health Services shall achieve the following outcomes:

-• Provision of free HIV antiretroviral medications listed on the Pharmaceutical Benefits Scheme (PBS) and available through the Queensland Health (QH) List of Approved Medicines (LAM) to Medicare-ineligible people resident in Queensland via public hospital pharmacies.
+• Provision of free HIV antiretroviral therapy (ART) listed on the Pharmaceutical Benefits Scheme (PBS) and available through the Queensland Health (QH) List of Approved Medicines (LAM) to Medicare-ineligible people resident in Queensland via public hospital pharmacies.

 • Medicare-ineligible people presenting as an inpatient for care related to HIV are not covered under this Program and hospitals should continue to treat these patients according to existing local policies and protocols.

-• The cost of care or treatment related to diagnosing HIV, comorbidities, or any other health condition arising from taking HIV antiretroviral medications is not covered under this Program.
+• The cost of care or treatment related to diagnosing HIV, comorbidities, or any other health condition arising from taking HIV ART is not covered under this Program.

 Mandatory requirements